 Oh, I also think we need to buy a beanbag now.
 Our kids were obsessed with this one.
 Like the chairs were chumps.
 They both wanted to be ON THE BEANBAG AT ALL TIMES.

 I’m so excited to see the finished pictures of this space in Real Simple’s October issue.
-Plus there are so many other amazing spaces that we already got to see in various states of near-completion, like Mandi’s master bedroom and Shavonda & Carmeon’s office.
+Plus there are so many other amazing spaces that we already got to see in various states of near-completion, like Mandi’s bedroom and Shavonda & Carmeon’s office.
 Speaking of which, we overlapped Shavonda and Carmeon‘s visit and it was SO.
 MUCH.
 FUN. to finally meet them both in person.
 We’ve been IG buddies for ages (you might remember that Shavonda talked to us about downsizing on our podcast last year) so hanging with them was the perfect end to an extremely fun day.

 Plus Shavonda got this sweet picture of me and John where we look like we’re wearing one large black t-shirt with three arm-holes.
 If that ain’t marriage, I don’t know what is.